Herbert A. Shepard

-In management consulting, Shepard's clients included Bell-Northern Research, Syncrude, Esso, TRW, Connecticut General Life Insurance Company, Union Carbide, USAID and most of the departments of the federal governments of the U.S.A. and Canada.
+In management consulting, Shepard's clients included Bell-Northern Research, Syncrude, Esso (U.S., Canada, Japan), TRW, Connecticut General Life Insurance Company, Union Carbide, USAID and most of the departments of the federal governments of the U.S.A. and Canada.
+He was instrumental in orchestrating the graceful termination of "Cold Lake 1.0" Esso's (Imperial Oil Canada) first oil-sand mega-project in Alberta Canada.